The Complete History of Hats: How Headwear Shaped Fashion and Culture Through the Ages

 Women’s Hats

 Women’s fashion in the 1700s was incomplete without a stylish hat.
-The shepherdess hat, also called the bergère, had a wide brim and a shallow crown and was tied under the chin with ribbons.
-It became especially popular in the 1750s and 1760s for sunny garden walks and outdoor activities.
+The shepherdess hat, also called the bergère, had a wide brim and shallow crown.
+It was tied under the chin with ribbons and became especially popular in the 1750s and 1760s for sunny garden walks and outdoor activities.

 18th-century woman wearing a wide-brimmed bergère hat with ribbon in the 1760s